AztecProtocol/engineering-designs/docs/build-ahead/dd.md

     land --> cbuild : ✓ build allowed
 ```

 When depth = 2, the next proposer waits for at least one checkpoint to land on L1 before building.
-This reintroduces some dead time, but only during sustained L1 congestion — a rare scenario.
-See [ADR-007: Speculative Depth Limit](#adr-007-speculative-depth-limit).
+This reintroduces some dead time, but only when proposer's cannot land blocks for 1m+.

 ## TX Deduplication